 Isn’t this a beautiful fantasy castle?

 What do you think of this artwork depicting fantasy castles?
 Pretty damn amazing if you ask me.
 I particularly like that last one by Jeff Brown.

 When we encounter a fantasy castle in fiction, there is undoubtedly some kind of real-world influence.
 From the shape of parapets to conical towers, many fantasy writers draw their inspiration from fortifications that existed in the past.

 In this section, I wanted to show you some real-life examples of fantasy castles to give you an idea of how writers can delve into the past to create their own fictional fortresses.

 While not a medieval castle as such, the structures carved into the rocky cliffs of Petra inspired my own fantasy castle in Pariah’s Lament.

-A UNESCO World Heritage Site, Petra dates back all the way to 312 BC and here it is, still standing in 2021.
+A UNESCO World Heritage Site, Petra dates back to 312 BC and here it is, still standing in 2021.
 Its structures include tombs, temples, a treasury and an amphitheatre.

-Imagine the ways that you could adapt something like this into your own creations.
+Imagine the ways that you could adapt something like this to your creations.

 Kenilworth Castle, Warwickshire